polluxio/pollux-payload/README.md

 - a distributed Payload API (C++ for the moment, more to come in the future).
 - and a Cloud orchestrator.
-The overall architecture can be summarized in picture below.
+The overall architecture is summarized in the following picture.
 ![Pollux architecture](./docs/images/pollux-architecture.png)

-A REST API allowing users to access live the running application is under development.
+A REST API allowing users live access to the running application is under development.

 <div align="right">[ <a href="#pollux">↑ Back to top ↑</a> ]</div>